Pinpoint Your Bottlenecks with a Workflow Map

 You are proud of your business’s reputation for getting things done.
 But lately, getting them done has become more difficult.
 Something is slowing down processes, and these bottlenecks are hurting efficiency.
 What can you do?
 Do you need to call in a high-priced corporate efficiency guru?

 Probably not.
-You can identify bottlenecks with a workflow map that shows processes and sub-processes in detail.
+You can identify bottlenecks in a process with a workflow map that shows processes and sub-processes in detail.
 With the help of the people who perform these processes, you can ensure your workflow map is accurate, and you can identify precisely where things are slowing down so you know where improvement efforts should be concentrated.

 The Workflow Map: Breaking it Down